sstagg/RASTR/README.md

 - Navigator to the exported job directory.

     ```bash
-    csexport.py J2_particles_exported.cs J2_particles_exported.star
+    csexport J2_particles_exported.cs J2_particles_exported.star
     ```

-averagefft.py --- Standalone script to compute averaged power spectrum of tubular images for helical indexing.
+averagefft --- Standalone script to compute averaged power spectrum of tubular images for helical indexing.

-changestar.py --- Star file handler.
+changestar --- Star file handler.
 Used in house to manipulate orientations, shifts, and substitute with other star files.

-starparse.py --- Star file parser.
-Used as a module by other script for reading star files into pandas dataframe.
 </details>

 ## References